-When she’s not working on the Loop, Christian has an extensive workload — she’s a Bonner Scholar and does remote service on the Environmental Sustainability Council; she’s a member of Kappa Theta Pi, and she supports other clubs on campus, from BSU to DIGIT.all to the Association for Computing Machinery (ACM).
+When she’s not working on the Loop, Christian has an extensive workload — she’s a Bonner Scholar and does remote service on the Environmental Sustainability Council; she’s a member of Kappa Theta Pi, and she supports other clubs on campus, from Black Student Union (BSU) to DIGIT.all to the Association for Computing Machinery (ACM).

 As the founder of the Loop at the College, Christian is focused on promoting and fostering a community of diverse women from different majors across campus in order to promote coding and the many benefits that it has for everyone.
 Girls Who Code is a nonprofit organization that aims to support and increase the number of women in computer science, with clubs and college loops based in the U.S., the U.K., Canada, and India.
 The college loops of this organization serve as a network for women in college to, “support one another and help each other persist and succeed in the [tech] field,” according to the organization’s website.

 “Girls Who Code is for all majors.
 You don’t have to be a Computer Science major or an IMM major to be in it,” said Christian.